jkeefe/newmark-online-investigations/README.md

         - Slack is better!

 - Walk through everything at the top of this document, and answer any questions you may have.
+- What we mean when we say "investigative journalism."
+- Discuss the creation of the [Quartz investigations team](https://qz.com/1703981/quartz-will-use-audience-and-ai-to-investigate-online-political-influence/) including what encompasses "online political influence" and "[The New Propaganda](https://qz.com/on/new-propaganda/)"
 - We'll voice observations, curiosities, and concerns that might make for good investigations
 - We'll talk about platforms, communication channels, and more.
-- Newsletters and sources you should get hip to
+- Newsletters and sources you should monitor.
+    - [First Draft](https://firstdraftnews.org/) (click on the envelope)
+    -
 - What it means to run an open investigation
     - Sketch out a social-media / tips / data / story / tips / etc plan